-^{92 220} ILCS 5/16-111.5(a).
+^{94 220} ILCS 5/16-111.5(a).

-93 MidAmerican registers with MISO its generation resources allocated to serve its Illinois customers as historical resources.
+95 MidAmerican registers with MISO its generation resources allocated to serve its Illinois customers as historical resources.
 Incremental amounts of electricity refer to the capacity and energy that would be needed in addition to the historical resources to meet the projected loads.

-94 Utilities that serve fewer than 100,000 electric customers in Illinois are not obligated to, but "may elect to procure power and energy for all or a portion of their eligible Illinois retail customers" using the IPA process (220 ILCS 5/16-111.5(a)).
+96 Utilities that serve fewer than 100,000 electric customers in Illinois are not obligated to, but "may elect to procure power and energy for all or a portion of their eligible Illinois retail customers" using the IPA process (220 ILCS 5/16-111.5(a)).
 This is the eighth annual procurement process in which MidAmerican elected to have the IPA procure power and energy for a portion of its Illinois jurisdictional load.

-^{95 220} ILCS 5/16-111.5(b)(1).
+^{97 220} ILCS 5/16-111.5(b)(1).

-^{96 220} ILCS 5/16-111.5(d)(1).
+^{98 220} ILCS 5/16-111.5(d)(1).

-Ameren Illinois uses a combination of statistical and econometric modeling approaches to develop its customer class specific load forecast models.
-A statistically adjusted end-use approach is used for the residential and commercial customer classes.
+commercial customer classes.
 This approach combines the econometric model's ability to identify historic trends and project future trends with the end-use model's ability to identify factors driving customer energy use.

 Industrial and public authority classes are modeled using a traditional econometric approach that correlates monthly sales, weather, seasonal variables, and economic conditions.
 The Lighting load class is modeled using either exponential smoothing or econometric models.
-Figure 3-1 shows Ameren's retail load forecasted annual energy usage percentage.97
+Figure 3-1 shows Ameren's retail load forecasted annual energy usage percentage.99